Mariah Evans, Ph.D.

 Department Of Sociology

 Dr. Mariah D.R.
-Evans is Associate Professor in the Department of Sociology in the College of Liberal Arts (CLA) and the Nevada Agricultural Experiment Station.
+Evans is a Professor in the Department of Sociology in the College of Liberal Arts (CLA) and the Nevada Agricultural Experiment Station.
 Dr. Evans received her Ph.D. in Sociology from the University of Chicago in 1983.
 Before joining the University of Nevada, Reno in 2006, Dr. Evans was Senior Research Fellow at Melbourne Institute of Applied Economics and Social Research at the University of Melbourne, Australia.
 She has an extensive research experience and publications record in ocial statistics; survey design and methods; happiness; culture (especially distributive justice and attitudes towards biotechnologies); social psychology of social stratification and inequality.

 Recent Selected Publications: